 Timing and sponsorship of sports events in Japan

-As part of our social contribution activities, Swimming Day was established for the purpose of providing people with the opportunity to get accustomed to water.
-This event has been held annually since 2015, and to the present, Seiko has invited participating children and their coaches from earthquake-devastated regions to join bus tours that visited the Wako Clock Tower in Ginza as well as the Seiko Museum.
+As part of our social contribution activities, Swimming Day was established for the purpose of providing people with the opportunity to become accustomed to water.

 Overseas social contribution activities

 Overseas subsidiaries and distributors of Group companies are contributing to the vitalization of local communities by participating in locally based charity and volunteer activities.

 300 clocks donated to elementary schools in Laos

 To overcome poverty and build a foundation for modernization, Laos is putting a tremendous effort into education.
 To support this effort, the Japan International Cooperation Agency is cooperating in the creation of arithmetic textbooks.
 Although the textbooks include the topic of reading the time, many schools do not have clocks.
 For this reason, Seiko has donated 300 wall clocks to be put in classrooms.
 These clocks have now been placed in schools, where they are already helping with children’s education.